wilfriedvanasten/haste-dome/README.md

 render low level (ffi) canvas stuff and than append the result of the computation to my element (Which is nested in anther element etc.) using this pattern.
-It also means you can easily extract subexpressions into reusable top level elements (Since you avoid dependening on a specific context).
+It also means you can easily extract subexpressions into reusable top level elements (Since you avoid depending on a specific context).

 ## Friendly advice